Best Supplements for Reduced Duration of Diarrhea

 - Moderatesaccharomyces boulardiiAcross 4 studies, 3 reported beneficial effects on reducing diarrhea duration, with effect sizes ranging from small to moderate.
 Evidence primarily comes from pediatric populations with acute diarrhea.3 beneficial1 neutral4 studies

-- LowLactobacillus reuteri MAK02L14RAcross 3 studies on Lactobacillus reuteri MAK02L14R (studied as DSM 17938) and reduced diarrhea duration, 2 reported beneficial effects and 1 found no significant difference.
-Effect sizes were mixed: one meta-analysis reported a small reduction (mean difference -0.87 days), while another reported a large reduction (-32 hours).
-The predominant population studied was children with acute gastroenteritis.2 beneficial1 neutral3 studies
+- LowLactobacillus reuteri MAK02L14RAcross the 3 identified studies on Lactobacillus reuteri MAK02L14R (studied as DSM 17938) for reducing diarrhea duration in children with acute gastroenteritis, 2 reported beneficial effects and 1 was neutral.
+Effect sizes ranged from small to large, with the most recent meta-analysis showing a small beneficial effect (mean difference -0.87 days).
+The evidence is predominantly in clinical pediatric populations with acute gastroenteritis; no consistent dose or form data were reported.2 beneficial1 neutral3 studies